apache/brpc/docs/en/http_service.md

 };
 ```

-2. Implement the service by inheriting the base class inside .pb.h which is the same process as other protobuf based services.
+2. Implement the service by inheriting the base class generated in .pb.h, which is same as protobuf services.

 ```c++
 class HttpServiceImpl : public HttpService {